theseal/homebrew-su-printomat/README.md

 ```

 * When you print the first time the printing will freeze.
 When this happens open the print queue from the dock, select the print job and click Resume.
+  * A login window pops up were you need to enter:
+    * Name: winadsu\username (for your university account)
+    * Password: The password for your university account